Rules of the Association November 2021

 (2) Observers may speak only with the permission of the President.

-(1) The Association shall be responsible for the publication and distribution of the Review "Constitutional and Parliamentary Information" in the official languages of the IPU.
+(1) The Association shall be responsible for the publication and distribution, on its website, of the Review "Constitutional and Parliamentary Information" in the official languages of the IPU.

 (2) The following shall be published in “Constitutional and Parliamentary Information”: